FourjsGenero/fgljp/README.md

 $ fglcomp demo && fglrun demo
 ```

 This is the remote mode.
-There is no GAS needed to let the remote mode work.
+There is also no GAS needed to let the remote mode work.
 In comparison with GDC the difference is that no (potentially dangerous) GDC frontcalls are possible (yet) which makes fgljp a very safe replacement to develop GBC programs intended to run in the browser.
 There is literally no difference vs a GBC using GAS on a remote server.
-Obviously you need an fglrun on the client side to make fgljp working, but there is no database needed.
+Obviously you need an fglrun on the *client* side to make fgljp working, but there is no database needed.

 Prerequisites:
 FGL >= 3.10